-This is the 2nd laboratory component of Pediatric, covering the growth and development of the child, from birth through adolescence.
+This course is the first laboratory component of Pediatric Nursing, covering the growth and development of the child, from birth through adolescence.
 This includes the abnormal development and congenital abnormalities.
 The student will both observe and participate in nursing skills in a variety of settings.